 General Fund accounts for the Village's primary operating activities.
 It is used to account for and report all financial resources except those accounted for and reported in another fund.

-Debt Service Funds
+Debt Service Fund

-Debt Service Fund is used to account for and report financial resources that are restricted, committed or assigned to expenditure for the payment of general long-term debt principal, interest and related costs, other than TID or enterprise debt.
+Debt Service Fund is used to account for and report financial resources that are restricted, committed, or assigned to expenditure for the payment of general long-term debt principal, interest, and related costs.